- Patients

 How to find your position on the EMSN?

 To get a more accurate estimate of your OOP costs, it’s helpful if you arrive to your fee conversation knowing your position on the EMSN.
-You can get this from the Medicare app on your mobile phone, from your myGov account or by phoning Medicare directly.
+You can get this from your myGov account or by phoning Medicare directly.
 Unfortunately, it’s difficult for healthcare providers to get this information on behalf of patients.

 Step 1: Log in to myGov to access Medicare through linked services